Petra Kvitová: 2019: Australian Open final and injury struggles

-2020: Grand Slam renaissance
+2020: Grand Slam tournament renaissance

 Kvitová began 2020 at the Brisbane International.
 Seeded fifth, she scored back-to-back wins here for the first time in three appearances, and recorded her best result here since winning the title in 2011, by making the semifinals where she lost to eighth seed Madison Keys in three sets.
 She then made the quarterfinals of the Australian Open with wins over Kateřina Siniaková, Paula Badosa, 25th seed Ekaterina Alexandrova and 22nd seed Maria Sakkari.
 The result saw Kvitová record consecutive quarterfinal appearances at the same Grand Slam tournament for the first since the 2014 Wimbledon Championships.
 It also meant that for the first time since 2015, she has made a Grand Slam quarterfinal in a season in consecutive years.
 There, however, she succumbed to world No. 1, Ashleigh Barty, in straight sets, her fourth consecutive defeat to the Aussie, which also handed the top-ranked player her first win over a top-10 opponent at the Grand Slams.
 Having failed to defend her runner-up result here from a year ago, Kvitová dropped out of the top 10, for the first time since February 2018.

 Kvitová then made the quarterfinals at St. Petersburg, after overcoming Alison van Uytvanck in her opener in three sets, thus making at least the quarterfinal stage in her first three tournaments of the season for the first time since 2011.
 There, however, she conceded a walkover to Alexandrova due to illness.
 Kvitová's final tournament appearance, before the suspension of the tour in March due to the COVID-19 pandemic, was in Doha where she was the eighth seed.
 There, she clinched a spot in her second final here after defeating the likes of Carla Suárez Navarro, Jeļena Ostapenko, Ons Jabeur and world No. 1 Barty, ending a four-match losing streak against the latter.
 However, she succumbed to ninth seed Aryna Sabalenka in the championship match in straight sets, making it the tenth runner-up finish of her career, and the first time she lost consecutive finals at the Premier Mandatory/5 level.
 Further suspensions to the 2020 season followed, the latest one lasting till end of July.